+14 Crossings is the off-road adventure through the Condamine River that any off-road explorer will enjoy.
 If your family is like ours and takes any opportunity to adventure off-road in your 4WD, then you will have an awesome time driving through 14 crossings.
-The picturesque landscape through the Main Range National Park, in Queensland’s Southern Downs region is truly breath taking and the fresh air will replenish your soul and clear the lungs.
+The picturesque landscape through the Main Range National Park, in Queensland’s Southern Downs region is truly breath taking.
+The fresh air of the scenic rim will replenish your soul and clear the lungs.

 As the name suggests, the track boasts 14 water crossings as the Condamine River zig zags back and forth across the track, which can only be accessed by a 4-wheel drive.